Bridging the gap to the academic world

 Bearings in a test tube would be one way of describing SKF’s extensive collaboration with leading universities and research institutions.
 The overall goal is to improve understanding of rolling bearings in a way that can lead to better performance in products and real customer applications.

-Although SKF has extensive R&D operations of its own, collaborating with universities and academic institutions results not only in resources, talent and unique expertise but also in fresh perspectives on complicated issues.
+Although SKF has extensive R&D operations of its own, collaborating with universities and academic institutions brings not only resources, talent and unique expertise but also fresh perspectives on complicated issues.

 University cooperation gives us valuable access to research networks and direct links to top international researchers.

 Industrial-academic cooperation is nothing new to SKF, which has engaged with the academic world for several decades.
-Today the company has 13 active project programs with university technology centers, or UTCs.
-Imperial College in London, in the U.K., and Luleå University of Technology in northern Sweden are good examples, as is INSA in Lyon, France, where SKF sponsors a chair in tribology.
+Today, the company has 13 active project programmes with university technology centres, or UTCs.
+Imperial College in London, UK, and Luleå University of Technology in northern Sweden are good examples, as is INSA in Lyon, France, where SKF sponsors a chair in tribology.

-While product development is in the hands of SKF’s own departments, universities contribute with modeling, experiments, test rigs and many specific projects aimed at solving problems or expanding the scope of bearings.
+While product development is in the hands of SKF’s own departments, universities contribute with modelling, experiments, test rigs and many specific projects aimed at solving problems or expanding the scope of bearings.